 Study limitations

 There are several limitations of the present study, First, this study is based on a nationwide cohort study based on the Taiwan NHIRD, and may be limited by errors of coding.
 However, this is a well validated dataset, where the diagnoses of AF, stroke and other risk factors are well validated.18-20,24 Second, patients without or with only 1 comorbidity of the CHA2DS2-VASc score except for age and sex who already received antiplatelet agents or OACs at baseline (n = 41,300) were excluded from our analysis.
 Although some selection biases were possibly present, the CHA2DS2-VASc score of the study population was similar to that of patients excluded (2.01 versus 1.96), and therefore, the results we presented here may not be significantly confounded.
-Third, we did not consider the impacts of lifestyle modificatons, rhythm controls via catheter ablations and well treatements of comorbidities on long-term stroke risk of patients.
+Third, we did not consider the impact of lifestyle modificatons, rhythm control via catheter ablations and optimal management of comorbidities on the long-term stroke risk of our patients.
 Fourth, the present study only enrolled Asian patients whose stroke risk was probably higher than that of non-Asians.
 In two large-scale cohort studies, the annual stroke risks for patients with a CHA2DS2-VASc score of 0 were 1.15% and 2.41% in the Taiwan and Hong Kong cohorts, respectively.13,25 These reported stroke risks for Asians were higher than that of other registry studies which mainly enrolled Caucasians, with reported stroke risks ranging from 0.04% to 0.66% per year.26 The consistently higher risk of ischemic stroke in Asians compared to non-Asians was also noted in patients who received NOACs in the randomized trials (eg. 2.05%/year versus 1.14%/year in RE-LY (110 mg BID); 2.12%/year versus 1.59%/year in ROCKET-AF; 2.52%/year versus 1.12%/year in ARISTOTLE).27-29 Therefore, whether the results can be extrapolated to other ethnic populations remains uncertain.
-Fifth, we did not further separate patients with vascular diseases into prior myocardial infarction or peripheral arterial diseases since the numbers of patients and events in some age strata were small, and the calculated annual risk of stroke could be significantly confounded.
+Fifth, we did not further separate patients with vascular disease into prior myocardial infarction or peripheral arterial diseases, since the numbers of patients and events in some age strata were small, and thus the calculated annual risk of stroke could be significantly confounded.
 Finally, the age thresholds we proposed for the initiations of NOACs were based on the “tipping point” reported by a single study,11 which did not consider the use of different NOACs and the increasing risk of bleeding for older patients or those with renal dysfunction.
-Based on these limitations we mentioned above, the age thresholds for the initiations of NOACs we proposed should be regarded as a hypothesis generating and further studies are necessary to confirm our findgins.
+Based on these limitations, the age thresholds for the initiations of NOACs we proposed should be regarded as hypothesis generating and further studies are necessary to confirm our findgins.

 Conclusion